Oct 3, 2024

 Starting off with one of my personal favorites, Databox is a key performance indicator (KPI) dashboard that pulls data in real-time for businesses.

-Up until a few months ago, however, the messaging on the homepage didn’t reflect who they were truly selling to.
+Up until recently, however, the messaging on the homepage didn’t reflect who they were truly selling to.

-Selling to enterprise companies proved difficult so by mid-2016, the company started to pivot to sell to mass market, by opting for a freemium model that allowed users to sign up and use the product for free.
+Selling to enterprise companies proved difficult so the company pivoted to sell to mass market, by opting for a freemium model that allowed users to sign up and use the product for free.

 Why their Homepage Works: